 Shemza continued to teach, make, and exhibit art until his death in 1985.
 An established artist in Pakistan before his move to the UK in the mid 1950s, the young Shemza was an active participant in Urdu literary circles, publishing multiple novels, poems and radio plays, and he edited the journal Ehsas.
 In 1952, he co-founded the Lahore Art Circle, a group of young artists interested in modernism and abstraction rebelling against the uniform socialist realist style espoused by some progressives.
 Shortly after his death, Shemza’s spectacular painting The Wall (1958) was selected for inclusion in the seminal exhibition The Other Story: Afro-Asian Artists in Post-War Britain, organised by Rasheed Aareen at the Hayward Gallery in 1989.
 In 1997, Birmingham Museum and Art Gallery staged a large solo exhibition of his work.
 In more recent years, a solo display at Tate Britain (2015-16) and inclusion in significant exhibitions such as Haus der Kunst’s Postwar: Art Between the Pacific and the Atlantic, 1945 – 1965 in Munich (2016 – 17) have cemented Shemza’s position as a central figure in a post-colonial reappraisal of 20th-century modernism.

-Shemza’s work is in many public collections including Metropolitan Museum of Art, New York, USA; Tate, London, UK; Ashmolean Museum, Oxford, UK; Guggenheim, Abu Dhabi, United Arab Emirates, Lahore Museum, Lahore, Pakistan; Pakistan National Council of Art, Islamabad, Pakistan.
+Shemza’s work is in many public collections including Metropolitan Museum of Art, New York, USA; Tate, London, UK; Ashmolean Museum, Oxford, UK; Guggenheim, Abu Dhabi, United Arab Emirates, Lahore Museum, Lahore, Pakistan; Sharjah Art Foundation, United Arab Emirates and Minneapolis Institute of Art, MN, USA.

 Shemza, A. J., What is in a Name, unpublished manuscript on art education, 1979